levo-thienan95/knowledge-graph-agent/docs/knowledge-graph-overview.md

 ## Requirements
 - Load all settings from environment file (.env)
-- Index all documents and files in GitHub Repository based on list of URLs provided using Github MCP tool
+- Index all documents and files in GitHub Repository based on list of URLs provided in `appSettings.json` using Github MCP tool
 - Using Python language for AI Agent
 - Using LangChain framework to build AI Agent, and LangGraph to manage workflows
 - Integration with LLM models (e.g.OpenAI...)